PortableApps64/PortableApps-ForMacOS64/README.md

  then changed into Blink(CM) engine.</td></tr>
 <tr><td><a name="Lnx"></a><b class="b">•</b> Lnx =
  🐐&#xFE0E;GNU-🐧&#xFE0E;Linux = GNU/Linux = GNU/Lnx, though most users
- shorten/call/know it as or “Linux OS” or “Linux”.
+ shorten/call/know it as “Linux” or “Linux OS”.
 OpenSource (Unix-like) OS, with OpenSource Kernel.
- GNU-OS used/uses (Unix based) GNU tools/utilities developed by Richard Stallman, uses GNU-Kernel (aka GNU/Hurd-Kernel).
-Linux-kernel (aka “Linux”, kLnx, “Freax”) was developed by Linus Torvald based on Unix & MINIX-OS, to replace MINIX-OS.
+ GNU-OS used/uses (Unix based) GNU tools/utilities developed by Richard Stallman, & uses GNU-Kernel (aka GNU/Hurd-Kernel).
+Linux-kernel (aka “Linux”, kLnx, “Freax”) was developed by Linus Torvald based on Unix & MINIX-OS, to replace MINIX-OS (initially).
  MINIX was/is based on Unix (v7) tools/utilies & it uses microkernel.
  MINIX began to use GNU tools/utilies after GNU was released).
  When AT&T filed lawsuit against BSD, users/devs could not get+use